thebiggest0/pycharm-github-docs/docs/index.md

 ## Intended Users

-This documentation is for MAC users only.
+This documentation is for the following users:

-First term CST students
+- First term CST students using Mac operating system.
-Beginner developers and anyone looking into software development.
+- Beginner developers and anyone looking into software development.

 ## Pre-requisite Knowledge requirements

-None: pre-requisite knowledge needed.
+This document assumes the following:

+- Basic Computing Skills: User should be comfortable with general computer operations such as downloading, installing and managing applications.
+- Internet Navigation: User should have the ability to use a web browser to perform navigation, search, sign up and other operations.
+- Email Management: User should know how to access and manage an email account.

 ## Hardware Requirements
 | **Requirement** | **Minimum** | **Recommended** |